ArsenyYankovsky/typeorm-aurora-data-api-driver/README.md

 ✔ Supports casting (allows using UUID, enums, properly formats date and time columns).

+⚠ Data API currently destroys any timezone information returning everything in UTC.
+Be aware of that when using Postgres 'timestamp with time zone', 'time with time zone' and similar types.

 ### How to use

 - [Enable the Data API on your database](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html)